An Introduction to the Prophets

 2. Prophets are primarily preachers.

 A prophet is not a sooth-sayer or a fortune teller.
-A prophet is a person who is so in tune with the Spirit of God that he or she has the ability to speak God’s truth in a clear, no-nonsense manner to the world.
+A prophet is a person who is so in tune with the Spirit of God that he or she has the ability to speak God’s truth to the world.